Representable/representable/docs/docs/doc1.md

 title: Starting the Django Server
 ---

-### 1. Change your directory to where you cloned the Representable codebase locally
+### 1. Change into your local directory

+From Terminal, change into the local directory to where you cloned the Representable codebase locally.
 For example:

 ```
 cd representable